New Baltic Barometer III Questionnaire

 ASK ALL:

 Q4.
-During the past six months has any other member of your household been
+During the past six months has any other member of your household been unemployed?

 Yes - one other